-Article 60 of that Constitution vested the powers of appointment, transfer, dismissal and disciplinary control of public officers in the Public Service Commission.
-Provisions such as disqualifying the Senators or the Members of Parliament from becoming members of the Public Service Commission,1 restraining the members of the Public Service Commission from holding any paid office as a servant of the Crown and making them ineligible for subsequent appointment as Public Officers,2 entitlement of members of the Public Service Commission to hold office for a period of five years from the date of their appointment,3 the mandatory requirement for the Governor-General to assign a cause when removing any member of the Public Service Commission from his office,4 the requirement to determine the salary payable to the members of the Public Service Commission by Parliament and the inability to reduce their salaries during their terms of office,5 were salient features of the Public Service
+Article 60 of that Constitution vested the powers of the appointment, transfer, dismissal and disciplinary control of public officers in the Public Service Commission.
+Provisions such as disqualifying the Senators or the Members of Parliament from becoming members of the Public Service Commission,2 restraining the members of the Public Service Commission from holding any paid office as a servant of the Crown and making them ineligible for subsequent appointment as Public Officers,3 entitlement of members of the Public Service Commission to hold office for a period of five years from the date of their appointment,4 the mandatory requirement for the Governor-General to assign cause when removing any member of the Public Service Commission from his office,5 the requirement to determine the salary payable to the members of the Public Service Commission by Parliament and the inability to reduce their salaries during their terms of office,6 were salient features of the Public Service Commission under the Soulbury Constitution.
+Those provisions aimed at maintaining the independence of the Public Service Commission.
+Thus, right from the inception, the Public Service Commission was an institution meant to be an independent body

-1 Article 58 (2) of the Ceylon (Constitution) Order in Council of 1946.
+2 Article 58 (2) of the Ceylon (Constitution) Order in Council of 1946.

-2 Article 58 (3) of the Ceylon (Constitution) Order in Council of 1946.
+3 Article 58 (3) of the Ceylon (Constitution) Order in Council of 1946.

-3 Article 58 (4) of the Ceylon (Constitution) Order in Council of 1946.
+4 Article 58 (4) of the Ceylon (Constitution) Order in Council of 1946.

-4 Article 58 (5) of the Ceylon (Constitution) Order in Council of 1946.
+5 Article 58 (5) of the Ceylon (Constitution) Order in Council of 1946.

-5 Article 58 (7) of the Ceylon (Constitution) Order in Council of 1946.
+6 Article 58 (7) of the Ceylon (Constitution) Order in Council of 1946.